In-Training Grants

 • An approximate one-year timeline listing the research steps that need to be accomplished and the estimated duration for each step/activity (e.g., ethics approval, personnel training, participants recruitment and follow-up, data analysis, report and presentation) (maximum 1 page).

-• A tabulated budget breakdown listing and justifying the itemized project expenses of up to CAD$3,000 (e.g., personnel hired, services required, non-reusable and reusable equipment and materials).
-If you expect or have received support from another funder, please indicate the funds expected/received and the source/funder (maximum 1 page).
+• A tabulated budget breakdown listing and justifying the itemized project expenses of up to CAD$3,000 (e.g., personnel hired, services required, non-reusable and reusable equipment and materials). (maximum 1 page).
+The budget must include a column showing amounts in Canadian dollars.
+If you expect or have received support from another funder, please indicate the funds expected/received and the source/funder.

-• Note that the proposal, timeline, and budget must be uploaded as a single document on the form.
+• The proposal, references, timeline, and budget must be uploaded as a single document on the form.

-3. Description of significance of applicant’s previous research contributions, career aspirations and explained interest in MCH (maximum 1 page).
+4. Description of significance of applicant’s previous research contributions, career aspirations and explained interest in child health (maximum 1 page [maximum 2 pages if prepared in French]).

-4. Applicant’s proof of enrollment in an educational institution for an undergraduate or graduate degree program, signed by an authorized member of the institution, usually the Registrar or Departmental head.
-(An official letter from the Registrar or Departmental head; letter of admission; unofficial transcript, etc.).
+5. Applicant’s proof of enrollment in an educational institution for an undergraduate or graduate degree program, signed by an authorized member of the institution, usually the Registrar or Departmental head.
+(An official letter from the Registrar or Departmental head; unofficial transcript, etc.).
 The document should state the applicant’s program, current year and the program duration.
+Please note that a letter of admission is not admissible.

-6. Official letter of support from applicant’s academic supervisor (maximum 1 page).
+7. Official letter of support from applicant’s academic supervisor (maximum 1 page).
+This document must be letterheaded.

 Group submissions